sandiiarov/graphql/graphql/README.md

 Production URL: https://graphql.kiwi.com/

+This GraphQL API proxy is written for serverless infrastructure.
+This assumption is especially important in case of dataloaders.
+For more information please read: https://github.com/facebook/dataloader#caching-per-request

 # Run GraphQL API server

 Using this command you can run GraphQL API server with HMR (Hot Module Replacement).